Labor Efficiency Variance

-The labor efficiency variance is the difference between the actual labor hours used to produce an item and the standard amount that should have been used, multiplied by the standard labor rate.
-The variance is useful for spotlighting those areas in the production process that are clearly requiring more labor hours than anticipated.
-The result of this analysis is likely to be a review by industrial engineers to see if the process can be improved to reduce the number of productions hours required, using such means as:
+The labor efficiency variance is useful for spotlighting those areas in the production process that are using more labor hours than anticipated.
+This variance is calculated as the difference between the actual labor hours used to produce an item and the standard amount that should have been used, multiplied by the standard labor rate.
+If the variance outcome is unfavorable, there will likely to be a review by industrial engineers to see if the underlying process can be improved to reduce the number of production hours required, using such means as:

 - A simplified product design to reduce assembly time